 - Intellectually, we seek to have our students ready to find academic success wherever God calls them after they finish their time at Covenant.
 We help our students to be self-motivated learners, and purposeful, creative, and innovative thinkers.

 - Each student’s artistic gifts are developed through the fine and performing arts.
 For example, students take art class, but to further hone their skills they also take a separate drawing class.
 In addition, our students have multiple opportunities to perform on stage in a variety of settings.

 - We carefully nurture our students socially and emotionally, helping them to apply biblical principles to relationships.
 We help them identify and use their personal strengths, take responsibility for themselves, demonstrate respect for peers and those in authority and work effectively both individually and in group settings.

-This depth and richness comes through experiences that demonstrate the connected nature of God’s creation and allow students to confidently explore their gifts and all of God’s creation in meaningful and creative ways.
+- Carefully chosen experiences that blur the lines between the traditional classroom and the learning environment provide deeper understanding, while enriching the learning experience and demonstrating the connected nature of God’s creation.
+These experiences allow students to confidently explore their gifts, and all of God’s creation in meaningful and creative ways.

 John Roberts, Head of School

 Listen to this blog post as a podcast, read by John Roberts.